reidav/aca-dapr-openai-workshop/README.md

 Before starting this workshop, be sure you have:

-- A dedicated resource group with the the `Owner` role to create and manage the labs' resources and ease the cleanup at the end.
+- An existing subscription with owner rights with rights to provision Azure Open AI resources.
+  - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/en-us/free/) before you begin.
+  - You can request access to Azure Open AI [here](https://aka.ms/oai/access)
 - Azure providers should be registerd on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ContainerRegistry`, `Microsoft.KeyVault`, `Microsoft.ServiceBus`,`Microsoft.Web`
-- A ready to use Azure Open AI instance (API Key and API  Endpoint)
-- An existing SMTP server (host, port) to be used in the lab.

-## Summarizer
+## Link Summarizer

-**Summarizer** is an application designed to demonstrates how to build a, intelligent cloud native application using Dapr, Containers Apps and Open AI.
+**Link Summarizer** is an application designed to demonstrates how to build a, intelligent cloud native application using Dapr, Containers Apps and Open AI.
 It is composed of multiple microservices.

 ![SummarizeArchitecture](docs/assets/images/summarizer-dapr-aca.png)